 For more information on these topics, stay tuned for future articles.
 I also highly recommend picking up the “Independent Piano Teacher’s Studio Handbook” if you really want all the details.

-And if you think we can serve you and your students in an even deeper way through our well-crafted sheet music, technical exercises, training tutorials, and more, then consider joining our Membership Community!
+And if you think we can serve you and your students in an even deeper way through our well-crafted sheet music, technical exercises, and fun lead sheets, then consider joining our Sheet Music Club!